verdaccio/website/website/docs/staged-publishing.md

 This is an experimental feature behind the `stage` flag.
 It is off by default, and the shape of the flag or its behaviour may change in a future release.
 See [feature flags](configuration#experiments).

+**Not recommended for production yet.** We would rather gather enough real usage first — see below on how to help with that.
 :::

 :::info Feedback wanted